microdotblog/help.micro.blog/_posts/2018-04-12-microcasting.md

 <img src="/assets/images/web/newpost-audio-button.png" width="500" height="102" alt="Screenshot showing audio button">

+Unlike short microblog posts which don't need a title, podcast episodes are best with a title so that they show up in other podcast apps.
+Click "Posts" on the web to edit existing episodes to add a title.

 MP3s should be 45 MB or less.
 The following list shows an estimate for how long episodes can be depending on the audio encoding:

 * 64 kbps: 96 minutes